Oyekunlequadri/Fastfood_Restaurant_Data_in_US/README.md

 # Fastfood_Restaurant_Data_in_US

+This is a list of over 10,000 fast food restaurants provided by Datafiniti's Business Database.
+The dataset includes the restaurant's address, city, latitude and longitude coordinates, name, and more.

 Each row of the dataset represents a restaurant and contains various columns with different types of information.
 Here's a brief description of each column:

 address: The street address of the restaurant.